alphagov/government-service-design-manual/service-manual/the-team/induction-and-development.md

 ###Data-driven services

-Using data to inform decision-making is key to the development of your services.
+Using data to inform decision-making is vital to the development of your services.
 Your group will:

-* discuss your service key performance indicators as they currently stand
+* discuss your service's performance indicators as they currently stand

 * consider what data you currently use to inform your decision-making, and what data you would like to use